AdobeDocs/workfront.en/help/classic/workfront-basics/using-home/my-work/my-updates-area-my-work.md

 # My Updates area

+>[!IMPORTANT]
+>
+>Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the new Workfront experience as soon as possible.

 Only for users with a Review license, the My Updates area takes the place of the My Work or Home page available to users with other license types (see [Adobe Workfront licenses overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).)

 The My Updates area displays the following information:

 * **Any items awaiting approval**.
 These display at the top of the screen so review users can easily see which items they need to approve or reject.
-For more information about approving items, see [Approving work in Adobe Workfront](../../../review-and-approve-work/manage-approvals/approving-work.md).
+For more information about approving items, see [Approving work](../../../review-and-approve-work/manage-approvals/approving-work.md).

   You can view the following types of approvals by applying the following filters to this area: